speechly/docs/content/client-libraries/web-client/tutorial/_index.md

   }
 }
 ```
-## Enjoy the game
+### Enjoy the game
-Now you can run your application by running ´yarn start´ 9.
-Oress the ‘Microphone’ button and say ‘E4’ and release the button.
+Now you can run your application by running the index.html.
+Press the ‘Microphone’ button and say ‘E4’ and release the button.
 Repeat with ‘E5’, ‘knight f3’, ‘knight c6’ etc.

 Have a great game!